LacErnest/multitenant-CRM/README.md

-Welcome to the OZ Finance project!
+Welcome to the CRM!
 This guide will help you get up and running quickly.

-Find further documentation in the [project's confluence page](https://confluence.magicmedia.studio/display/OZ).

 ## Local environment